microturbine – a different spin on solar energy

 Capstone Turbine announced receiving an order from Israel-based HelioFocus for the modification and development of a C65 microturbine to operate on solar energy.
 While photovoltaic (PV) based solar systems are becoming the standard, the announced system considers an alternate way of capturing solar energy.

-In a solar turbine, solar energy becomes the heat source instead of fuel.
-The current system is said to be able to run on fuel when there is insufficient solar energy, such as at night.
+In a solar turbine, solar energy is the heat source instead of fuel.
+It is said the current system will run on fuel when there is insufficient sunlight, such as at night.
 So far, so good; solar energy by day and fuel at night.
-But, there are some important bits of technology.
-For starters, one has to collect the solar energy and impart a sufficient temperature rise to the air.
-Logistically, one must integrate a solar collector, a solar receiver and a microturbine.

 United States Patent 6,748,742 (‘742 patent), assigned to Capstone, discloses a turbine system capable of using multiple fuel sources, a control system therefore and a method of operation thereof.
 Of interest here is Figure 5, which is reproduced below.
 It shows a partial section end view of a turbine incorporating an external heat source 600.
 Connection 376, collects air from the compressor.
 This air flows through compressor discharge port 376P and travels through heat exchanger/mixer 606 where it is heated by external heat source 600.
 Heated air is brought back to the turbine via inlet port 384.
 In the current system, external heat source 600 would be solar energy and the exchanger 606 would be a device appropriate for transferring this energy to the air.